Lauramiralex/Nanoporem6Apipeline/README.md

 As nucleotides pass through the nanometer-scale hole which is embedded in a membrane (pore), they cause characteristic changes in an ionic current.
 These changes are detected in real-time and translated into nucleotide sequences through basecalling algorithms.

 Nanopore sequencing offers several distinct advantages over traditional sequencing technologies, particularly in its ability to generate long reads and directly detect native DNA or RNA molecules.
 This does not only simplify experimental workflows but also expands the range of biological insights that can be obtained from a single sequencing run.
-A distinct advatage of nanopore sequencing is its capacity to detect base modifications directly from the ionic current signal eliminating the need for chemical conversion protocols which are traditionally used in DNA methylation analysis.
+A distinct advantage of nanopore sequencing is its capacity to detect base modifications directly from the ionic current signal, eliminating the need for chemical conversion protocols which are traditionally used in DNA methylation analysis.
-This simplifies the experimental workflow and enables to preserve the biological context, including strand orientation and base modification.
+This simplifies the experimental workflow and enables the preservation of the biological context, including strand orientation and base modification.
 Moreover, by eliminating PCR amplification, nanopore sequencing reduces bias and enables the analysis of native DNA and RNA molecules.

 ## m6A

 m6A is a chemical modification in which a methyl group is added to the nitrogen at position 6 of adenosine.
-It is the most abundant internal modification found in messenger RNA and long non-coding RNA in eukaryotic cells. m6A is typically found in conserved sequence motifs and is frequently enriched near stop codons, within long exons and in 3' untranslated regions.
+It is the most abundant form of internal modification of posttranscriptional RNA and long non-coding RNA in eukaryotic cells. m6A is typically found in conserved sequence motifs and is frequently enriched near stop codons, within long exons and in 3' untranslated regions.
 Its writer mark is deposited by a methyltransferase complex and it can be removed by demethylases such as FTO.
 Specialized m6A-binding proteins recognize and interprete this mark to influence downstream RNA metabolism.
 Functinally, m6A plays a central role in post-transcriptional gene regulation influencing critical processes such as mRNA stability, translation efficiency and RNA splicing.
 Changes in its patterns have been associated with cancer, viral infections and neurological disorders.